-Wilkins Updike died in Kingston on January 14, 1867 at the age of eighty-four, eulogized by his associates in the General Assembly, who knew him best, as “this old-fashioned gentleman, this vigorous and honest legislator, this hospitable and warm-hearted citizen, almost the last of a generation of true Rhode Island men.”
+Wilkins Updike was eulogized by his associates and successors in the state legislature, who knew him best as “this old-fashioned gentleman, this vigorous and honest legislator, this hospitable and warm-hearted citizen, almost the last of a generation of true Rhode Island men.”